deNBI/bibigrid_clum/readme.md

 ./bibigrid.sh -i bibigrid.yml -ide -cid [cluster-id]
 ```

 to connect to Theia.
 You may even use `./bibigrid.sh -i bibigrid.yml -ide` since BiBiGrid will attempt to connect to your last created cluster if no cluster-id is given.
 Theia will be run as `systemd service` on localhost.
-A Theia IDE tab will be opened in your browser.
+A Theia IDE tab will be automatically opened in your browser.

-## Hello World, Hello BiBiGrid!
+## Hello BiBiGrid, Hello Antibiotic Resistance!

-In this section you will execute a simple workflow on your cluster.
+In this section, you will execute the `resFinder` workflow to create a heatmap of antibiotic resistances using your cluster.
 We will only focus on the workflow language [Nextflow](https://www.nextflow.io/) within this tutorial.
 However, you could use any software that comes with a SLURM executor instead or even run the jobs directly through SLURM's CLI.

 <details>
 <summary>Digression: Job Scheduling (SLURM)</summary>